-Pierrard (from Brussels, Brussels-Capital, Belgium) started Efficy about 18 years ago.
+Pierrard (from Brussels, Brussels-Capital, Belgium) started Efficy over 18 years ago.

 Hey!
 My name’s Cédric Pierrard and I’m the founder of Efficy, the European CRM champion.
 We are a serious challenger for our American competitors because we provide our customers with the very same features, but with openness, efficiency, and care.

 I founded the company 15 years ago.
 I began my external growth strategy in 2011.
 And after 8 take-overs on different European companies, I’m proud to present a €24M for 2019.